AlexBrakas/Ad-Click-Through-Rate-Prediction/README.md

 ## 7. Future Work

-* Perform extensive hyperparameter tuning using GridSearch or Optuna.
+* Perform extensive hyperparameter tuning using GridSearch.
-* Experiment with other gradient boosting models like LightGBM or CatBoost.
+* Experiment with other gradient boosting models.
 * Develop more sophisticated features from user interaction history or timestamps.